Chinook Jargon

 Chinook Jargon (Chinuk Wawa or Chinook Wawa, also known simply as Chinook or Jargon) is a language originating as a pidgin trade language in the Pacific Northwest.
 It spread during the 19th century from the lower Columbia River, first to other areas in modern Oregon and Washington, then to British Columbia and parts of Alaska, Northern California, Idaho and Montana.
 It sometimes took on the characteristics of a creole language.
-The contact language Chinook Jargon should not be confused with the Indigenous language Chinook.
+The contact language Chinook Jargon should not be confused with Chinookan languages.

-Reflecting its origins in early trade transactions, approximately 15 percent of its lexicon is French.
-It also makes use of English loan words and those of other language systems.
-Its entire written form is in the Duployan shorthand developed by French priest Émile Duployé.
+Reflecting its origins in early trade transactions, approximately 15 percent of its lexicon derived from French.
+The Jargon also acquired English derived words, and it has a written form in Duployan shorthand.
+The written form is commonly called "Chinuk Pipa" in the language itself.

 Many words from Chinook Jargon remain in common use in the Western United States and British Columbia.
 It has been described as part of a multicultural heritage shared by the modern inhabitants of the Pacific Northwest.
 The total number of Jargon words in published lexicons is in the hundreds.
 It has a simple grammatical system.
 In Chinook Jargon, the consonant //r// is rare.
-Such English and French loan words as rice and merci, for instance, have changed after being adopted to the Jargon, to lays and mahsi, respectively.
+Such English and French words as rice and merci, for instance, have changed after being adopted to the Jargon, to lays and mahsi, respectively.

 Name

 Most books written in English still use the term Chinook Jargon, but some linguists working with the preservation of a creolized form of the language used in Grand Ronde, Oregon, prefer the term Chinuk Wawa (with the spelling 'Chinuk' instead of 'Chinook').
-Historical speakers did not use the name Chinook Wawa, but rather "the Wawa" or "Lelang" (from Fr. la langue, the language, or tongue).
-Wawa also means speech or words; "have a wawa" means "hold a parley"; even in modern idiomatic English, Lelang also means the physical bodypart, the tongue.
+Historical speakers did not use the name Chinook Wawa, but rather "Chinook" or "Chinuk".

-The name for the Jargon varied throughout the territory in which it was used.
-For example: skokum hiyu in the Boston Bar-Lytton area of the Fraser Canyon.
-In many areas it was simply "the old trade language" or "the Hudson Bay language".

 History

 Origins

+Whether Jargon was a post-contact or pre-contact language has been the subject of debate among scholars.

+The pre-contact hypothesis claims that the language developed prior to European settlement as an intra-Indigenous contact language in a region marked by divisive geography and intense linguistic diversity, and that only later on in its evolution did it gain European derived words.
+There is some evidence for a Chinookan-Nuu-chah-nulth lingua franca in the writings of John Jewitt and in what is known as the Barclay Sound word-list, from the area of Ucluelet and Alberni.